Skip to main content

 An increment is an increase of 1, while a decrement is a decrease of 1.
 Generally, we only want to perform these operations on int values, but it is valid to perform them on double values.

-It is important to note that these assignments may be side effects in other expressions, but they can also be statements all on their own.
-For example, the simple statement ++delta; would be a valid line of Java code all on its own, adding 1 to the value of delta and assigning back into the delta variable.
+It is important to note that the statement ++delta; would be a valid line of Java code all on its own, adding 1 to the value of delta and assigning back into the delta variable.

-In this case, ++alpha is a pre-increment operation, so we increment alpha, and the new assigned value of alpha is 3 (it was initialized to 2).
+In this example, ++alpha is a pre-increment operation, so we increment alpha, and the new assigned value of alpha is 3 (it was initialized to 2).

 • The RHS may be easiest to conceptualize algebraically, by replacing the variables right away with their current values : 1 + 3 % 3.
 (Remember, alpha had a pre-increment, so it is already 1 more than it was initialized.)